peckjon/daft-image-playground/README.md

 This project showcases only a tiny slice of [Daft's capabilities](https://daft.ai).
 The framework supports everything from distributed computing across cloud infrastructure to advanced ML workloads with GPU acceleration.
 If you're dealing with large-scale data processing, multimedia pipelines, or looking to modernize your data infrastructure, there's a lot more to explore.

-> [!TIP]
-> Ready to dive in?
-[Jump right into the code](https://github.com/peckjon/daft-image-playground) or read the detailed implementation guide below!
+🚀 **Ready to dive in?** [Jump right into the code](https://github.com/peckjon/daft-image-playground) or read the detailed implementation guide below!

 ## Features